Ali-Saad/p2-platypodes3/README.md

 * Run the project from wsgi.py, and you're all set!

 ### Project Plan
-* Here is where we started, we made a plan of action and hope to follow it closely and make this a website that can deliver all the needed info.
+* Here is where we started, we made self plan of action and hope to follow it closely and make this self website that can deliver all the needed info.
 * [Project Proposal Plan](https://docs.google.com/document/d/1WiLKD5fP7Oe071z8CqxkvvPjEyE1B9LVec0BJHgc2zc/edit?usp=sharing) (includes SMART goals)

 ---